tedmist1/challenge-auth0/design-document.md

 * This API token will be stored in GitHub Secrets Manager

-* Register a sample user in the tenant's database via HTTP POST request to Auth0 Management API endpoint. (`POST https://{auth0_domain}/api/v2/users`).
+* Register a sample user in the tenant's database via HTTP POST request to Auth0 Management API endpoint. (`POST https://{auth0_domain}/passwordless/start`).

+The Auth0 tenant will be configured to allow for passwordless authentication via the Terraform scripts.
+This will allow users to be registered without having to supply a password as part of the CI/CD pipeline.
+Upon registering a new user, either an email or text will be sent, providing the user with a One-Time Password(OTP).

 **Automation and Workflows**